Chang'e 7

-Chang'e 7 (嫦娥七号) is a planned robotic Chinese lunar exploration mission expected to be launched in 2026 to target the lunar south pole.
+Chang'e 7 (嫦娥七号) is a planned robotic Chinese lunar exploration mission expected to be launched in August, 2026 to target the lunar south pole.
 Like its predecessors, the spacecraft is named after the Chinese moon goddess Chang'e.
-The mission will include an orbiter, a lander, a mini-hopping probe, and two rover including Rashid 2 rover provided by the United Arab Emirates.
+The mission will include an orbiter, a lander, a mini-hopping probe, and a rover.

 Overview

 The Chinese Lunar Exploration Program is designed to be conducted in four phases of incremental technological advancement: The first is simply reaching lunar orbit, a task completed by Chang'e 1 in 2007 and Chang'e 2 in 2010.
-The second is landing and roving on the Moon, as Chang'e 3 did in 2013 and Chang'e 4 did in 2019 (The rover still being active as of early 2022).
-The third is collecting lunar samples from the near-side and sending them to Earth, a task accomplished by Chang'e 5 in 2020/21 and to be met by the future Chang'e 6 mission.
+The second is landing and roving on the Moon, as Chang'e 3 did in 2013 and Chang'e 4 did in 2019 (The rover still being active as of 2024).
+The third is collecting lunar samples from the near-side and far-side of the Moon and sending them to Earth, a task accomplished by Chang'e 5 in 2020 and by Chang'e 6 mission in 2024.
 The fourth phase consists of development of a robotic research station near the Moon's south pole.
 The program aims to facilitate a crewed lunar landing in the 2030s and possibly build an outpost near the lunar south pole.

+The Chang'e-7 mission features a novel lunar scout that will aid the rover to look for water at the south pole of the moon.
+The scout, propelled by rocket propulsion, will explore regions that no rovers can.
+The robot will be powered by solar energy and will be equipped with cameras and a scientific instrument to analyze the lunar environment.

+Chang'e-7 mission will try to land on the illuminated rim of Shackleton crater near the lunar south pole.